michal-bures/konkr_data/ai-chatter/default.md

 - Hey, what did I do to deserve this?
 - What?
 No!
 - Hold on, what is this?!
+- Are you kidding me...
+- Can we talk about this?

 > invaded, suffered major damage, was ally, not friendly, angry reaction
 - You treacherous bastard!